Jodebu/upload-to-drive/README.md

 ### Store credentials as GitHub secrets
 This action needs your GSA credentials to properly authenticate with Google and we don't want anybody to take a peek at them, right?
 Go to the **Secrets** section of your repo and add a new secret for your credentials.
 As per GitHub's recommendation, we will store any complex data (like your fancy JSON credentials) as a base64 encoded string.
-You can encode jour `.json` file easily into a new `.txt` file using any bash terminal (just don't forget to change the placeholders with the real name of your credentials file and and the desired output):
+You can encode your `.json` file easily into a new `.txt` file using any bash terminal (just don't forget to change the placeholders with the real name of your credentials file and and the desired output):
 ```bash
 $ base64 CREDENTIALS_FILENAME.json > ENCODED_CREDENTIALS_FILENAME.txt
 ```